yongshuai1013/mkdev/README.md

 - **`serve` fails with "permission denied" on :443.** Either run as root, or set `proxy_port = 8443` in `~/.mkdev/config.toml` and use `https://name.local:8443`.
 - **`mkdev add` keeps asking for sudo.** Sudo's per-session cache expires (default 5 min).
 Use the TUI Domains tab instead — it elevates via `osascript` (macOS GUI prompt) or `pkexec` (Linux Polkit).
 - **`/etc/hosts` already has an entry for that name.** `mkdev add` is idempotent and only appends when no `mkdev`-managed entry exists.
 Remove the prior entry by hand or pick a different name.

-## Share over LAN (experimental)

-Mark individual routes as shared:

-1. In the TUI Domains tab, select a route and press `s` to flip the **SHARE** column to `LAN`.
-2. The shared route is advertised via mDNS as `<name>.local` → this machine's LAN IP.
-Other devices on the same Wi-Fi can resolve it.

-Devices on the LAN must trust the mkdev CA to connect without warnings.

-### Caveats

-- Only `.local` routes are advertised.
-Other TLDs are still served by the proxy but unreachable by name from the LAN.
-- Multicast is often blocked on corporate / cloud networks.
-Home/office Wi-Fi works.
-- Toggling `s` is live — both mDNS advertising and LAN-side access change immediately on the next request.
-No restart needed.
-- The proxy always binds `0.0.0.0` so LAN clients can connect when a route is shared.
-Non-shared routes are 403'd for non-loopback requests as defense-in-depth.
-- Anyone on the LAN can hit your dev servers when a route is shared.
-Don't enable on untrusted Wi-Fi.

 ## Contributing